SatyamTank07/MineAi/README.md

-# MineAi
+# AetherAI
-- MineAi is an AI-powered chat application that enables users to upload PDF documents and interact with them through natural language queries.
-Leveraging FastAPI for the backend and React for the frontend, MineAi integrates with vector databases like Pinecone to provide intelligent document querying and summarization capabilities.
+- AetherAI is an AI-powered chat application that enables users to upload PDF documents and interact with them through natural language queries.
+Leveraging FastAPI for the backend and React for the frontend, AetherAI integrates with vector databases like Pinecone to provide intelligent document querying and summarization capabilities.

 ## 🚀 Features
 - Document Upload: Users can upload PDF files, which are then stored in a vector database for efficient querying.